Re-designing symptom logging for casual and power users at Flo Health

 All users expressed a preference for a full list of features over a walkthrough

-Feature recall was the same as baseline, even amongst users who has engaged with the tooltips
+Feature recall was the same as baseline, even amongst users who had engaged with the tooltips

-Feature recall was the same as baseline, even amongst users who has engaged with the tooltips
+Feature recall was the same as baseline, even amongst users who had engaged with the tooltips

-2 users thought it could be clearer how the inner and outer portions of the mood wheel worked
+2 users thought it could be clearer how the inner and outer portions of the mood wheel worked, and 1 user described the wheel as overwhelming

-2 users thought it could be clearer how the inner and outer portions of the mood wheel worked
+2 users thought it could be clearer how the inner and outer portions of the mood wheel worked, and 1 user described the wheel as overwhelming

 Iterating with small fixes and strategic upgrades